DynamoMTL/shopify-pipeline/README.md

 ## Made by Dynamo
 This tool was created with love by [Dynamo](http://godynamo.com/), a Montreal-based full-service digital design studio.

-The goal behind Pipeify is to alleviate some of the downsides of working within the Shopify ecosystem and bring forward some of the nice features you get when building custom e-commerce websites outside of it.
+The goal behind Shopify Pipeline is to alleviate some of the downsides of working within the Shopify ecosystem and bring forward some of the nice features you get when building custom e-commerce websites outside of it.

 We hope that it will help you be more efficient in your work and achieve your goals!